austynomilan/alx-higher_level_programming/0x12-javascript-warm_up/README.md

-# Javascript - Warm Up
+# Solution to tasks on JavaScript - Warm up
-This directory contains asic programs that serve as a primer to Javascript.